Up to 60% off sofas & mattresses — limited‑time deals.

 • Edge support is only average

-• Foam warmth still appears late-night
+• Foam warmth still builds over time

 Pros & Cons